vanlandschootsh900/js-intro/js-variables-notes.md

 **In plain English (no code yet!), tell me:**

-1. Which piece of data about a player would stay the same forever (requiring a "safe"), and which might change as the player plays (requiring a "box")?
+**1. Which piece of data about a player would stay the same forever (requiring a "safe"), and which might change as the player plays (requiring a "box")?

+Anwsers here

 *The "Box" (Dynamic/Mutable Data)
 This data is stored in a "box" because it is frequently accessed and modified.
 It needs to be reactive so the UI and game engine can update whenever a value shifts.